U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Line 30: You’ll need to jump down to section three to calculate the depreciation on your home before you can enter a number on this line.

-Line 36: After a few more calculations, you’ll finally end this section with the total allowable expenses for the business use of your home.
+Line 36: After a few more calculations, you’ll finally end this section with the total allowable expenses related to home office deductions.
 You’ll want to take this number and also enter it on Schedule C.

 Part 3: Depreciation of Your Home

 Remember Line 30 up in Part 2?
-This is where you calculate the depreciation deduction that you take.
-You take a depreciation deduction using the percentage of your home used in business and the smaller of your home’s adjusted basis or its fair market value.
+This is where you calculate the home depreciation deduction that you take.
+You take a home depreciation deduction using the percentage of your home used in business and the smaller of your home’s adjusted basis or its fair market value.
 Depreciation is only taken on your home, not on the land.
+Don’t forget to recapture the depreciation when you sell the house.

 The instructions walk you through how to do the depreciation deduction calculation.
 You may want to consult an accountant to help you get the numbers right.